-The way of science, in a nutshell, is to assume a theory is true, then see if it predicts what happens.
+The scientific method, in a nutshell, is to assume a theory is true, then see if it predicts what happens.
 If it works, we accept it, if it doesn’t, we reject it.
 This is how quantum theory arose.
 In contrast, the way of faith is to find facts that support a belief and ignore those that don’t.

-Computing is a science because it designs a logical model, implements it, then tests it against expectations.
-Design science uses this approach, as information systems are designed in theory, built in practice, then tested against requirements, in an iterative process (Hevner et al., 2004).
+Design is a science when it builds a logical model, implements it, then tests it against expectations.
+Computing uses this approach, as information systems are designed in theory, built in practice, then tested against requirements, in an iterative process (Hevner et al., 2004).

 Reverse engineering is the subset of design science that discovers the processes behind an application.
-The method is to specify the outputs, best-guess the processes involved, then check outputs predicted against those observed, and repeat until consistently correct.
+The method is to specify the outputs, best-guess the processes involved, then check outputs predicted against those observed, and repeat until consistently correct, where the proposed design must be falsifiable.
 Quantum simulations use this method to predict atomic events.
-Note that the proposed design must be falsifiable.

 Reverse engineering the physical world then involves the following steps: